nicolasbolcatto/globanterraWebsite/README.md

 and get to know the members of the team.

 As stated earlier, GlobanTerra’s website does not include Javascript functionality so far.
-Nevertheless, it includes a contact form that will be functional in a future stage of the project, allowing to create a database of potential clients.
+Nevertheless, it includes a contact form that is functional with the use of Formspree, allowing to create a database of potential clients.
+It will be given functionality with JS soon.